blurringtheboundaries/learning/GitHub-ScreenReader-Instructions.md

 #### Creating a bullet list
 - Type a hyphen followed by a space, then the text of the bullet point.
 - To create sub-level bullet points, type the hyphen key the number of times corresponding to the desired level of bullet point.
+- Make sure there is a space between the last bullet point and the next heading in the document.

 # Creating a repository
 - Navigate to the GitHub home page.